ysugimoto/falco/docs/rules.md

 }
 ```

-Note: 1000 items as default, but you may increase this limitation by containing to Fastly support.
+Note: 1000 items as default, but you may increase this limitation by contacting to Fastly support.

 Fastly document: https://developer.fastly.com/reference/vcl/declarations/table/#limitations